When ADHD (Literally) Runs in the Family

 When Fuller tried to keep reward charts for her seven-year-old, to motivate him to turn off his video game at night when his time was up, she was often too busy getting her other two kids ready for bed, to catch the “teachable moments” when he complied.
 At other times, she admits she forgot she was keeping the charts altogether.

 While these moments can be comical, double-diagnosis outcomes are less so.
-Researchers note a higher rate of divorce and substance-abuse problems in parents of children with ADHD, while mothers of children with ADHD report suffering higher levels of depression and feelings of social isolation than moms raising children without the condition.
+Researchers note a higher rate of divorce and substance-abuse problems in parents of children with ADHD, while mothers of children with ADHD report suffering higher levels of sadness and feelings of social isolation than moms raising children without the condition.

 Melanie Salman, a mother of two and a part-time event planner in the San Francisco Bay Area, is still sad about what happened at her New Year’s Eve celebration.
 Her friends had voted to make a little effigy of a political figure they all disliked, to burn at midnight.
 Just as they were getting ready to burn it, her nine-year-old son, who has been diagnosed with ADHD, approached Salman and said, “Hey, mom, if I was gonna make a doll to burn, it would be you!”